How to Travel For Free: Sample Chapter Outline + Book Proposal Excerpts

-Disclaimer: This chapter outline example is very loosely based off what professional advice suggests.
+Note: This chapter outline example is very loosely based off what most advice suggests.
 In truth, I’m unsure it’s based off it at all.

 How to Travel for Free: The Vagabond’s Bible